CoralCoralCoralCoral/documentation/sprints/sprint_3/user_stories.md

 #### Acceptance criteria

-Is there a mechanism that allows the user to pause and resume the simulation?
+There a mechanism that allows the user to pause and resume the simulation.

 ### 10 (v1)